-The primary Indigenous interests raised by Xatśūll First Nation during consultation and engagement activities are Indigenous interests in the form of traditional land use and cultural heritage practices; economic development and opportunities; land stewardship; and community health and safety.
+The primary Indigenous interests raised by Xatśūll First Nation during consultation and engagement activities were traditional land use and cultural heritage practices; economic development and opportunities; land stewardship; and community health and safety.

 An agreement between ODV and Xatśūll First Nation is in development at the time of this Report.
 For more details on effects to this Nation, its Indigenous interests, and key issues raised, see Section 11.2 of this Report.